 Pityriasis versicolor (tinea versicolor)

 Many people with pityriasis versicolor have no idea that the reason for their blotchy skin is a fungus.
-If this proliferates, the disease develops.
+Proliferation of the fungus causes the disease to develop.
 The skin rash is usually harmless, is not infectious and can be treated.

 At a glance